codewatchorg/Burp-UserAgent/README.md

 # Burp-UserAgent
-Automatically modify the User-Agent header in all Burp requests
+Automatically modify the User-Agent header in all Burp requests.

 Burp UserAgent
 =========